 The Hilton Salt Lake City is located in the heart of Salt Lake City, two blocks from Temple Square and the Mormon Tabernacle Choir.
 The rooms have all the modern amenities, including television, hair dryer, iron & ironing board, phone, voice mail, data port.

 Caravan's Rapid City, South Dakota hotel, the Rushmore Hotel (formerly known as the Adoba Eco Hotel) provides a courtesy shuttle from the Rapid City Airport (RAP).
 Upon arrival, request by calling the Rushmore Hotel at 1-605-348-8300 or 1-855-732-3622.
 The shuttle operates daily from 5:00 a.m. to 10 p.m.
 Taxis cost $25.00 to $30.00 and take 20 minutes.

-Caravan does not provide departure transfers from the Hilton in Salt Lake City, Utah to the Salt Lake City Airport (SLC).
-Shuttles cost $12.00 per person and depart the hotel every twenty minutes from 5 am to 3 pm.
+Caravan provides departure transfers from the Hilton in Salt Lake City, Utah to the Salt Lake City Airport (SLC).
 Taxis cost approximately $25.00.
 Please allow 20 minutes for the drive.

 Airfare is not included or sold by Caravan Tours.
 Here are lists of airlines that service this tour:

 ||There are about two dozen flights into Rapid City daily.
 Delta and United (operating as United Express) have the most flights.
 American has one or two flights a day.
 Allegiant offers service from Phoenix and Las Vegas.|